amelief/PHPAskIt/README.txt

 You do not have to use the header and footer files supplied in the zip file.
 If you want to use your own header and footer files for your question page, enter the ABSOLUTE PATH to your files where specified in install.php.
 An absolute path usually looks like this: /home/username/public_html/folder/file.html, where "username" is replaced with the name you use to login to your FTP and control panel (your absolute path depends on your host - it may not look anything like this example).
 If you do not know your absolute path, ask your host about it.
 If you have header and footer files in the same directory as your Askably files, you can enter a relative path.
 A relative path normally looks like this: filename.html - basically just the name of the file you want to use.
 Please be aware that these header and footer files will only be used on the questions page, not the admin panel.
 Do NOT fill in these sections if you want to use your WordPress theme with Askably.
 Instead, fill in the absolute path to wp-blog-header.php (this file is in your WordPress folder).

 5. After you have finished entering all your settings, click submit.
 Did you get a success message?
 Yes?
 Good!
 The script has been installed successfully.
-Log back into your FTP and delete the install.php, import and upgrade.php files (if you don't do this, you won't be able to use the script).
+Log back into your FTP and delete the install.php and upgrade.php files (if you don't do this, you won't be able to use the script).

 Didn't get a success message?
 The most likely problem is that you haven't entered your database details correctly.
 Have another look at config.php, making absolutely sure that all the information is correct.
 If you aren't sure what your database details are, please ask your host.